bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+A fully resposive website works on any screen, and a adaptive website only works with designs already created for the specific layout.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means to build a website designed for mobile devices and to work your way up to desktop, and desktop first is vise verse, from Desktop to mobile.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units? it allows the font to adjust accordingly to the display size.

 4. How would you describe preprocessing to someone new to CSS?
+An easier way to write case cading style sheets, that allow elements to be nested creating an easy format to read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite concept in preprocessing is mixins because it makes it easier to style properties that need the same characteristics.
+There isn't a concept that gives me trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.